The Oatmeal and FunnyJunk legal dispute: Carreon v. Inman et al

 On June 15, 2012, Carreon filed a pro se lawsuit Carreon v.
 Inman et al in the United States District Court for the Northern District of California in Oakland against Inman, Indiegogo Inc., the American Cancer Society, the National Wildlife Federation and a hundred anonymous Internet users for allegations related to the Oatmeal case.
 In the filing, Carreon says he donated to the fundraiser, which would give him legal standing for his lawsuit.
 Carreon stated that he wants to prevent charity fraud like the donations from being diverted from NWF and ACS to Inman, Indiegogo or other undisclosed charities.
 Inman responded to the lawsuit with a blog post, but was advised against giving interviews.

 Indiegogo responded with a statement calling the lawsuit "frivolous."
 Lawyer Rebecca E. Hoffman of Bloomberg BNA said Carreon's case could "only be described as frivolity on top of frivolousness."

 On June 21, 2012, the case of Carreon v.
 Inman et al was assigned to Judge Edward M. Chen.
 On the same day, the Electronic Frontier Foundation announced that it would represent Inman, stating, "This lawsuit is a blatant attempt to abuse the legal process to punish a critic."

-On June 25, Carreon amended his lawsuit against Inman and the other defendants to include Kamala Harris, the state Attorney General of California.
+On June 25, Carreon amended his lawsuit against Inman and the other defendants to include Kamala Harris, the Attorney General of California.
 On June 30, Carreon also requested a temporary restraining order to stop disbursement of the donations.
-On July 1, 2012 Inman's and Indiegogo's attorneys filed opposition.
+On July 1, 2012, Inman's and Indiegogo's attorneys filed opposition.
 According to their filings, credit card donations held by Indiegogo were disbursed directly to the National Wildlife Foundation and the American Cancer Society on June 29 while donations via PayPal were held in a PayPal account.
 Inman wrote checks to the charities against the PayPal balance and gave them to his lawyer.
 Inman withdrew and photographed his own funds, posting the images on July 9.

 On July 3, 2012, Carreon filed a notice of voluntary dismissal in his lawsuit against all parties without prejudice.
 Carreon declared, "Mission Accomplished," in an interview with Ars Technica and told Comic Riffs, “Inman aborted his ‘publicity stunt’ to photograph himself with the proceeds that were intended to go to charity, the court took cognizance of the issues and ordered Inman to deposit evidence of his disposition of the funds, and Inman deposited the evidence of payments made to the charities.”
 Carreon wrote to MSNBC.com, "While it's not the largest sum of money I have ever had a substantial role in raising, it is the first time I've seen it go to charity, and I think it's great."
 Carreon went on to propose a mud wrestling match with Inman but Inman declined.
 Robert X. Cringely wrote that Carreon's actions in the dispute made him "Internet Enemy No. 1."